HebiRobotics/hebi_ros2_examples/README.md

 ```

 Here are some key points to note:
-- The HEBI configuration files follow this naming convention: `<your_robot_name>.cfg.yaml` and placed in the `config/arms` directory within the `hebi_description` package
+- The HEBI configuration files follow this naming convention: `<your_robot_name>.cfg.yaml` and are placed in the `config/arms` directory of the `hebi_description` package.
-- Ensure HRDF and gains file paths are relative to the config file
+- Ensure HRDF and gains file paths are relative to the config file.
-- `names` and `families` of your modules can be found and changed using [HEBI Scope](https://docs.hebi.us/tools.html#scope-gui)
+- `names` and `families` of your modules can be found and changed using [HEBI Scope](https://docs.hebi.us/tools.html#scope-gui).
-- You can add `home_position` to `user_data` field for homing the arm on startup
+- You can add `home_position` to the `user_data` field for homing the arm on startup.
-- The gripper family/name need not be added to the `names` and `families`.
-By default, the gripper module will be identified using the first string in your families list and with the name "gripperSpool"
+- The gripper family/name need not be added to `names` and `families`.
+By default, the gripper module will be identified using the first string in your `families` list and the name `gripperSpool`.
-- For custom gripper family and name, you can specify them in the `user_data` field with keys `gripper_family` and `gripper_name` respectively
+- For a custom gripper family and name, specify `gripper_family` and `gripper_name` in `user_data`.

 ### Arm Node

 The HEBI C++ API is wrapped in ROS 2 within the `arm_node` (`src/kits/arms/arm_node.cpp`).
 This node, utilizing the HEBI Arm API, provides various topics, services, and actions for arm control:

 **Subscribers**
-- */SE3_jog [hebi_msgs/msg/SE3Jog]*: Command end effector jog in SE3 space (cartesian and rotation)
+- */SE3_jog [hebi_msgs/msg/SE3Jog]*: Commands end effector jog in SE3 space (both Cartesian translation and rotation).
+Linear components are applied in the base frame, while angular components are applied in the end effector frame.
-- */cartesian_jog [hebi_msgs/msg/SE3Jog]*: Command end effector jog in cartesian space (x, y, z).
-Any angular displacement values set in the message are ignored
+- */cartesian_jog [hebi_msgs/msg/SE3Jog]*: Commands end effector jog in Cartesian space (x, y, z).
+Any angular displacement values in the message are ignored.
-- */cartesian_trajectory [hebi_msgs/msg/SE3Trajectory]*: Command a trajectory for the end effector in SE3 or Cartesian space, optionally including gripper states if applicable.
+- */cartesian_trajectory [hebi_msgs/msg/SE3Trajectory]*: Commands a trajectory for the end effector in SE3 or Cartesian space, optionally including gripper states if applicable.
-- */joint_jog [control_msgs/msg/JointJog]*: Command jog in joint angles
+- */joint_jog [control_msgs/msg/JointJog]*: Commands joint jog by specifying incremental changes in joint angles.
 - */joint_trajectory [trajectory_msgs/msg/JointTrajectory]*: Commands a trajectory in joint space.
-If a gripper is present, its state can be included as the last joint in the trajectory.
+If a gripper is present, its state should be included as the last joint in the trajectory.
-- */cmd_ee_wrench [geometry_msgs/msg/Wrench]*: Command end effector wrench (force and torque) in the base frame
+- */cmd_ee_wrench [geometry_msgs/msg/Wrench]*: Commands the end effector to apply a specified wrench (force and torque) in the base frame.
-- */cmd_gripper [std_msgs/msg/Float64]*: Command gripper position (0 for fully open, 1 for fully closed)
+- */cmd_gripper [std_msgs/msg/Float64]*: Commands the gripper position, where 0 represents fully open and 1 represents fully closed.

 **Publishers**
-- */joint_states [sensor_msgs/msg/JointState]*: Joint angles of the arm and, if present, the gripper state (ranging from 0 for fully open to 1 for fully closed)
+- */joint_states [sensor_msgs/msg/JointState]*: Joint angles of the arm and, if present, the gripper state (ranging from 0 for fully open to 1 for fully closed).
-- */ee_pose [geometry_msgs/msg/PoseStamped]*: End effector pose in SE3 space
+- */ee_pose [geometry_msgs/msg/PoseStamped]*: The pose of the end effector in SE3 space.
-- */ee_wrench [geometry_msgs/msg/WrenchStamped]*: End effector wrench (force and torque) feedback in the base frame, calculated from torque errors
+- */ee_wrench [geometry_msgs/msg/WrenchStamped]*: End effector wrench (force and torque) feedback in the base frame, computed from joint torque errors.
-- */ee_force [geometry_msgs/msg/Vector3Stamped]*: End effector force (X, Y, Z components only), computed from the end effector position error.
-No scaling factor is applied; the output directly reflects the position errors.
+- */ee_force [geometry_msgs/msg/Vector3Stamped]*: End effector force (X, Y, Z components only), calculated based on the end effector position error.
+No scaling is applied; the output directly represents the position errors.
-- */gripper_state [std_msgs/msg/Float64]*: Gripper state (0 for fully open, 1 for fully closed)
+- */gripper_state [std_msgs/msg/Float64]*: Current state of the gripper, where 0 represents fully open and 1 represents fully closed.
-- */inertia [geometry_msgs/msg/Inertia]*: Inertia of the arm
+- */inertia [geometry_msgs/msg/Inertia]*: Inertia of the arm.
-- */goal_progress [std_msgs/msg/Float64]*: Progress of the current goal of the arm (0.0 to 1.0)
+- */goal_progress [std_msgs/msg/Float64]*: Progress of the current arm goal, ranging from 0.0 (not started) to 1.0 (completed).

 **Action Servers**
+- */joint_motion [hebi_msgs/action/ArmJointMotion]*: Commands an arm trajectory in joint space.
-- */arm_motion [hebi_msgs/action/ArmMotion]*: Command an arm trajectory in either joint space or SE3 space
+- */cartesian_motion [hebi_msgs/action/ArmSE3Motion]*: Commands an arm trajectory in SE3 space.

 **Services**
-- */home [std_srvs/srv/Trigger]*: Home the arm
+- */home [std_srvs/srv/Trigger]*: Sends the arm to its predefined home position.
-- */stop [std_srvs/srv/Trigger]*: Stop arm motion (cannot stop action execution; cancel the action instead)
+- */stop [std_srvs/srv/Trigger]*: Stops the arm's motion.
+Note: This service cannot interrupt ongoing action execution; use action cancellation to stop an active action.
-- */gripper [std_srvs/srv/SetBool]*: Opens or closes the gripper (if available).
-Set to `true` to close the gripper and `false` to open it.
+- */gripper [std_srvs/srv/SetBool]*: Controls the gripper (if available).
+Set to `true` to close the gripper, or `false` to open it.

 **Parameters**
-- *config_package*: ROS package containing the config file
+- *config_package*: The ROS package that contains the configuration file.
-- *config_file*: Config file path relative to `config_package`
+- *config_file*: The path to the configuration file, relative to `config_package`.
-- *prefix*: Namespace for topics and prefix for joint names in `/joint_states`
+- *prefix*: Specifies the namespace for topics and serves as a prefix for joint names in `/joint_states`.
-- *use_gripper*: When true, enables gripper support.
-Ensure that the `has_gripper` parameter in the `user_data` section of your config file is also set to true.
+- *use_gripper*: When set to true, enables gripper support.
+Make sure the `has_gripper` parameter in the `user_data` section of your configuration file is also set to true.
-- *compliant_mode*: When true, disables arm goals and sets joint efforts to zero for manual movement
+- *compliant_mode*: When set to true, disables arm goals and sets joint efforts to zero, allowing the arm to be moved manually.
-- *ik_seed*: Sets the IK seed for inverse kinematic calculations
+- *ik_seed*: Specifies the initial joint positions (seed) used for inverse kinematics calculations.
 - *use_ik_seed*: When set to true, the node uses the IK seed specified by the `ik_seed` parameter for inverse kinematics calculations.
-If false, it uses the most recent joint feedback position as the IK seed.
+If set to false, the node uses the most recent joint feedback positions as the IK seed.
-- *use_traj_times*: When set to true, the node uses the trajectory times specified by the `traj_times` parameter for trajectory execution.
-If false, it uses a default time based on a heuristic.
+- *use_traj_times*: When set to true, the node uses the trajectory times specified by the `traj_times` parameter for executing trajectories.
+If set to false, a default time is used based on an internal heuristic.
-- *topic_command_timeout*: Timeout in seconds for active topic commands.
-If no topic command is received within this time, the node resets the active command state, allowing new commands from actions or other topics.
+- *topic_command_timeout*: Specifies the timeout period (in seconds) for receiving topic commands.
+If no command is received within this interval, the node resets the active command state, allowing new commands from actions or other topics to be accepted.

-**NOTE:** The `config_package`, `config_file`, `prefix`, and `use_gripper` parameters are set during launch and should not be changed during runtime.
-On the other hand, `compliant_mode`, `ik_seed`, `use_ik_seed`, `use_traj_times`, and `topic_command_timeout` are dynamic parameters.
+**NOTE:** The `config_package`, `config_file`, `prefix`, and `use_gripper` parameters are specified at launch and should not be modified at runtime.
+However, `compliant_mode`, `ik_seed`, `use_ik_seed`, `use_traj_times`, and `topic_command_timeout` are dynamic parameters that can be adjusted while the node is running.

 ### Launching the Arm Node